discolabs/givex-js/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/givex-js@0.2.0/dist/givex.js"></script>
 ```

-The easiest way to do this if you're using a Liquid-based Shopify theme is to copy-paste the Liquid snippet found in `snippets/givex-js.liquid` into your theme, and then rendering that snippet in your `theme.liquid` and `checkout.liquid`:
+The easiest way to do this if you're using a Liquid-based Shopify theme is to copy-paste the Liquid snippet found in `snippets/givex-js.liquid` into your theme, and then render that snippet in your `theme.liquid` and `checkout.liquid`:

 ```liquid
 <head>